Sarah-HCEL/sarahfeldes.github.io/about.md

 <br/>
 Hi.
 I am Sarah.
 I am a Techno-Anthropologist and live in Copenhagen.
-When I am not on my computer, I love running, visiting art & science exhibitions, or
+When I am not on my computer, I love running, drinking coffee and visiting art & science exhibitions.
 <br/>

 ***
 <br/>

-<h4> CV </h4>
+<h4> A taste of my CV </h4>
 <br/>

 <ul>